-The strip noise, which is dominated by the inter-strip capacitance, during the operation increased about 20% (30%) for N-side (P-side), which is expected to be saturated.
-The leakage current is gradually increasing and, in general, its value shows a linear dependence on the accumulated dose, as expected from NIEL model.
+The strip noise, which is dominated by the inter-strip capacitance, increased by about 20% (30%) during the operation for N-side (P-side), which is expected to be saturated.
+The leakage current is gradually increasing and, in general, its value shows a linear dependence on the accumulated dose, as expected from non-ionising energy loss model [7].
 So far, this increase has negligible contribution to the noise because of small leakage current and short APV25 shaping time.
-However, after 6 Mrad the leakage current contribution to noise might become significant and reduces the SNR in the layer 3 below 10.
+However, after 6 Mrad the leakage current contribution to the noise might become significant and thus, this reduce the SNR below 10 in the layer-3.
 So far no changes in full depletion voltage are observed in the operating sensors.

-Further studies have been carried out with several irradiation campaigns to better evaluate the radiation tolerance of SVD sensors even after bulk type inversion.
-In July 2022, a new irradiation campaign of SVD sensors was performed with 90 MeV e^- beam at ELPH, Tohoku University, with a radiation dose up to 10 Mrad (corresponding to $3 \times 10^{13} n{\rm eq}/{\rm cm}^2$ of neutron fluence).
+Further studies have been carried out with several irradiation campaigns to better evaluate the radiation tolerance of SVD sensors even after bulk-type inversion.
+In July 2022, a new irradiation campaign of SVD sensors was performed with 90 MeV $e^-$ beam at the Research Center for ELectron Photon Science in Tohoku University, with a radiation dose up to 10 Mrad (corresponding to a neutron fluence of $3 \times 10^{13} \, n{\rm eq}/{\rm cm}^2$ ).
 The type inversion of the sensor bulk is confirmed after 2 Mrad of radiation.
-The tests confirm that the SVD sensor works well even after the bulk type inversion which is expected from previous experience of silicon detectors of similar type.
-These results provide a large safety margin for SVD even after 10 years of operation at target luminosity.
+The tests confirm that the SVD sensor works well even after the bulk type inversion, as expected from previous experience of silicon detectors of similar type.
+These results provide a large safety margin for SVD even after a decade-long operation at target luminosity.

-5. VXD reinstallation during Long Shutdown 1
+160 5.
+VXD reinstallation during Long Shutdown 1

-In July 2022, Belle II paused it's operation for the first long shutdown to allow the maintenance work of the accelerator and implement upgrades to the detector.
-A brand new pixel detector (PXD2) with fully installed second layer was installed in the VXD volume along with the current SVD.
-Very intense hardware activities were carried out involving the SVD crew during the de-installation and re-installation of VXD.
-On 10 May, 2023, the VXD was safely extracted from the Belle II detector, followed by dismounting two SVD half-shells from the old PXD and mounting them on PXD2.
+In July 2022, Belle II paused its operation for the first long shutdown to allow the accelerator maintenance and implement upgrades to the detector.
+A brand new pixel detector (PXD2) with a complete second layer was installed in the VXD volume along with the current SVD.
+Very intense hardware activities were carried out involving the SVD crew during the de-installation and re-installation of the VXD.
+On 10 May, 2023, the VXD was safely extracted from the Belle II detector, followed by dismounting two SVD half-shells from the old PXD and mounting them on the PXD2.
 All these delicate operations involved several steps with extensive testing of the detector and the environmental monitoring system, to ensure the healthiness of the system after each step.
-The healthiness of all SVD sensors were confirmed during the commissioning of the new VXD in the clean room.
-On 28 July, 2023, the new VXD was successfully reinstalled into the Belle II detector.
-Additional tests including cosmic ray runs were performed before the start of the actual beam operations.
-After LS1, Belle II officially restarted data taking in January 2024, and so far SVD is performing smoothly as before.
+The healthiness of all SVD sensors was confirmed during the commissioning of the new VXD in the clean room.
+In July, 2023, the new VXD was successfully reinstalled into the Belle II detector.
+Additional tests including cosmic ray runs were performed before the start of the actual beam operation.
+After this shutdown, Belle II officially restarted data taking in January 2024, and so far SVD is performing as smoothly as before.

-75 6.
+174 6.
 Conclusion